sushrit7/FullStack--Job-Portal/README.md

 # SANOKAAM - A JobPortal

-SANOKAAM is a comprehensive job portal that empowers employers to post jobs and review applicants, while providing job seekers with a platform to view and apply for positions that match their preferences.
+SANOKAAM is a comprehensive job portal that empowers employers to post jobs and review applicants while providing job seekers with a platform to view and apply for positions that match their preferences.
 The system includes individual dashboards for employees, employers, and administrators, offering a tailored experience for each user type.
 It is built using the .NET Framework with C#, MVC (Model-View-Controller) web application architecture, a SQL Server database, Entity Framework for data access, and incorporates HTML, CSS, Bootstrap, and jQuery for a modern and user-friendly interface.

 ## Table of Contents
 - [Features](#features)